harness/developer-hub/docs/software-engineering-insights/sei-get-started/sei-overview.md

 :::tip

-[Propels](/docs/category/propels) are an optional way to use SEI to add human-in-the-loop automation to your SDLC.
+Use [Propels](/docs/category/propels-and-tables) to add human-in-the-loop automation to your SDLC.

 :::